Recording True Stereo Audio Using getUserMedia

 • OBSBOT Meet 2 webcam

-Notably, all our M1, M2, M3 MacBook PROs had 1 channel output.
+Notably, our M1, M2 and M3 MacBook PROs had only 1 channel output from the built-in microphones.

-In macOS it is easy to determine wether or not a device supports mono or 2 channel audio.
+In macOS, it is easy to determine whether or not a device supports mono or 2-channel audio.
 Open the built-in Audio MIDI Setup app and look for the input channels.

 The built-in Audio MIDI Setup app on macOS showing 2 channel microphone input on a 12 inch MacBook from 2017

 However, only some of the above hardware is capable of true stereo - 2 different audio signals.
-The rest produces a duplicate mono channel.
+With some devices you just end up with a duplicate mono channel.
 We were able to get true stereo audio with Chrome from the Logitech C925E, while using OBSBOT Meet 2 produced the same mono channel twice.

-Here's how 2 truly different audio channels look in the rather technical Lossless Cut video player.
+Here's how 2 truly different audio channels look in the rather technical Lossless Cut video player's advanced mode.
 These 2 channels were created by moving around the Logitech C925E while recording.

 To get true stereo audio, we also had to disable any audio processing (noise reduction, level adjustment, echo cancellation).
 More specifically, we set the noiseSuppressionechoCancellation, and autoGainControl audio constraints to false when calling getUserMedia().
 When using the Pipe Recording Client to capture video, you can now specify custom constraints.

-Safari only supports 1 channel audio for now.
+Safari currently supports only 1-channel audio.
 There's a WebKit bug open where you can follow a future implementation.

 Recording True Stereo Audio Using getUserMedia